jtakayama/makahiki/install/doc/ubuntu_readme.txt

 installed Makahiki instance using the ubuntu_installer.py script requires the following steps:

-(1.)
-Close the running server in the shell process that is running Makahiki:
+1. Close the running server in the shell process that is running Makahiki:
 -------------------------------------------------------------------------------
 % (type control-c in the shell running the makahiki server process)
 -------------------------------------------------------------------------------

-(2.)
-In the current shell or a new shell, go to the makahiki directory and
-     set up the Makahiki virtual environment:
+2. In the current shell or a new shell, go to the makahiki directory and set up the Makahiki virtual environment:
 -------------------------------------------------------------------------------
 % cd ~/makahiki
 % workon makahiki
 -------------------------------------------------------------------------------

-(3.)
-Download the updated source code into the Makahiki installation:
+3. Download the updated source code into the Makahiki installation:
 -------------------------------------------------------------------------------
 % git pull origin master
 -------------------------------------------------------------------------------

-(4.)
-Run the ubuntu_installer.py script with --update_instance:
+4. Run the ubuntu_installer.py script with --update_instance:

 Run the script with the options specified for your operating system:

 Ubuntu x86:
 -------------------------------------------------------------------------------
-% python ./install/ubuntu_installer.py --update_instance --arch x86
+% ./install/ubuntu_installer.py --update_instance --arch x86
 -------------------------------------------------------------------------------

 Ubuntu x64:
 -------------------------------------------------------------------------------
-% python ./install/ubuntu_installer.py --update_instance --arch x64
+% ./install/ubuntu_installer.py --update_instance --arch x64
 -------------------------------------------------------------------------------

 The script will create a log file in makahiki/install/logs with a filename of